maxtomczyk/incredbot-cli/README.md

 ## `powerbot module [TYPE] [NAME]`

 Creates new component for CMS.
-Type parameter is `view` or `component`.
+Type paramter is `view` or `component`.

 ```
 USAGE